beginning of content

 What is a Baker's cyst?

-A Baker's cyst, or popliteal cyst, is a fluid-filled lump or swelling behind the knee.
-It is usually caused by excess fluid that comes from the knee joint.
+A Baker's cyst, or popliteal cyst, is a build-up of fluid or swelling behind your knee.
+It's usually caused by excess fluid that comes from your knee joint.

 What are the symptoms of a Baker's cyst?